 6. Healthy heart

-Low cholesterol deposition and excretion of excess cholesterol is the secret of a healthy heart.
+Low cholesterol deposition and excretion of excess cholesterol are the secrets of a healthy heart.
 Shiitake mushroom is able to lower serum cholesterol via a factor known as eritadenine.
-Therefore it not only helps in lowering the absorption of cholesterol but also excrete cholesterol from the body (7).
+Therefore it not only helps in lowering the absorption of cholesterol but also excretes cholesterol from the body (7).
 Shiitake has the ability to reduce cholesterol levels in the blood vessels by 25% in just one week (8).

 7. Boost immunity

-Consumption of shiitake mushroom helps in increasing immunity.
+Consumption of shiitake mushrooms helps in increasing immunity.
 Shiitake mushrooms help in the reduction of inflammation of the body thus boosting the immune system of the body (9).

 8. Glowing skin

-According to a research paper published in 2012, shiitake mushrooms helps in enhancing the brightness of the skin.
-It was found that shiitake mushrooms have antioxidant compounds along with kojic acid it is a natural alternative to hydroquinone, a chemical that bleaches your skin to fade scars and age spots (7).
+According to a research paper published in 2012, shiitake mushrooms help in enhancing the brightness of the skin.
+It was found that shiitake mushrooms have antioxidant compounds along with kojic acid which is a natural alternative to hydroquinone, a chemical that bleaches your skin to fade scars and age spots (7).

 9. Prevents obesity

 Shiitake mushrooms help in the reduction of weight.
-A study was done in the year 2011 (10), Shows that shiitake mushrooms help in secreting fat from the body thus lowers the fat and other harmful cholesterol.
+A study done in the year 2011 (10), Shows that shiitake mushrooms help in secreting fat from the body thus lowering the fat and other harmful cholesterol.

 10. Antibacterial activity

 Shiitake mushrooms contain many important proteins, lipids (linoleic acid), carbohydrates, fiber, minerals, and vitamins.
-These compounds present in mushrooms helps in acts against many deadly disease-causing bacteria for tuberculosis and listeria.
+These compounds present in mushrooms help act against many deadly disease-causing bacteria for tuberculosis and listeria.

 In a recent study done on mice in the year 2015, it was observed that consuming shiitake mushrooms helps in reducing the risk of diabetes.
-Therefore shiitake mushrooms help in reducing hyperglycemia and induces insulin secretion in the body (11).
-Shiitake intake in form of vegetables or in form of tea can, therefore, help in reducing diabetes.
+Therefore shiitake mushrooms help in reducing hyperglycemia and induce insulin secretion in the body (11).
+Shiitake intake in the form of vegetables or in the form of tea can, therefore, help in reducing diabetes.